The Ultimate Guide to SCP

 scp [option] [local-file-path] [user@remote-ip:dest-path]

-The basic syntax to transfer files from remote system to the local system is shown below:
+The basic syntax to transfer files from the remote system to the local system is shown below:

 scp [option] [user@remote-ip:dest-path] [local-file-path]

 A brief explanation of each option is shown below:

 -i: Used to specify the private key file for authenticating a remote system.